RonyKordahi/Event-Planner/README.md

 ### Parameter: `reason`

 An **optional** parameter.
 The `reason` parameter is used to let others know why the event was deleted.

+---

+# Other interactions

+## Creating an Event

+Creating an event will give you the event's organize role.

+The sole purpose of this role is the make it easier for attendees to reach you by mentioning the role.

+eg: `@Example Event Organizer`

+## Subscribing to an Event

+Marking yourself as interested in attending an event will give you the event's attendee role.

+The sole purpose of this role is to make it easier to communicate with each other by mentioning the role.

+Eg: `@Example Event`

+## Unsubscribing from an Event

+Removing yourself as interested in attending the event will remove the event's attendee role.